derkork/godot-ext/README.md

+**Note: this package is no longer maintained and will not work with the latest Godot versions.
+You can either fork it or just copy some snippets for your own project.**

 # GodotExt - Extension methods for the Godot C# API

 This library contains a set of useful extension methods that augment Godot's C# API to make it easier to use and more type-safe.
 The extension methods are defined for a handful of types.